asu-swift/Machine-Learning-Xcode/readme.md

 # Roadmap

 # Contributing
+We would be happy to have contributers.
+You are welcome to download and work on our project as long as you share our app with the same liscense and non commercially.

 # Authors and acknowledgment
 The Apple Fritters consists of 6 member: Tim Arquitt, Cameron Buckley, James Cotter, Mykala Lemmons, Sabrina Sturtevant  and Brittany Waters.
 The Apple Fritters are a limited liability corportation.